MichelaFaella/MichelaFaella/README.md

 ### Hi there 👋

-I am a third year Computer Science student at *Università degli Studi di Salerno*.
+I am a first year Computer Science Master student at *Università degli Studi di Pisa*.
 This profile contains repositories for projects done as coursework, as well as personal projects.

 <p align="center">